- Contact information

 |Milwaukee River, Parnell, Greenbush (East Central Wisconsin)||Northern Kettle Moraine State Forest (86f - 90f)||Washington, Fond du Lac, Sheboygan||34||Shelters, reservation required||Reservable campground sites and walk-in campsites at Mauthe Lake||Easier||Landscape formed by interlobate glaciation world famous among geologists||Birthplace of the Ice Age Trail|

 The North Country National Scenic Trail (NCT) offers premier backpacking opportunities.
-Including two short temporary road walks of 1.9 and 2.6 miles, there are over 118 miles of continuous trail traversing portions of three counties in Wisconsin from Copper Falls State Park to the Saint Croix National Scenic Riverway (about 15 miles southwest of Solon Springs).
+Including three short temporary road walks of 2, 2.6 and 0.6 miles, there are over 118 miles of continuous trail traversing portions of three counties in Wisconsin from Copper Falls State Park to the Saint Croix National Scenic Riverway (about 15 miles southwest of Solon Springs).
 Below are descriptions of the segments of the trail that offer multi-day backpacking opportunities.
-For the latest info on trail segments and conditions, or for help finding a shuttle, contact the North Country Trail Association (NCTA) chapters.
+For the latest information on trail segments and conditions, to get help finding a shuttle, or to acquire maps of the NCT in Wisconsin, contact the North Country Trail Association .

 Copper Falls State Park and Mellen segment

 The North Country Trail runs several miles through Copper Falls State Park.
 Visitors can pick up the trail at a number of locations within the park.
-Part of the NCT coincides with the Doughboys’ Nature Trail, where it offers spectacular views of the park’s namesake waterfalls.
-North past the Doughboys’ Trail, the NCT offers scenic views of the Bad River and a short spur trail leads to a secluded backpack campsite along the river.
+Part of the NCT coincides with the Doughboys' Nature Trail, where it offers spectacular views of the park's namesake waterfalls.
+North past the Doughboys' Trail, the NCT offers scenic views of the Bad River and a short spur trail leads to a secluded backpack campsite along the river.
 This campsite can be reserved online or by phone; (888) WI PARKS ((888) 947-2757, TTY (800) 274-7275).
-The trail continues west from Copper Falls State Park, passing through Mellen (one of only two towns the trail goes through in Wisconsin) for another 2.2 miles before reaching the first 1.9-mile road walk that connects to the beginning of the trail segment through the Chequamegon National Forest.
-For more inforation about this segment of the trail, email the NCTA Heritage Chapter.
+The trail continues southwest from Copper Falls State Park, passing through Mellen (one of only two towns the trail goes through in Wisconsin) before reaching a 2-mile road walk that connects to the beginning of the trail segment through the Chequamegon National Forest.
+For more information about this segment of the trail, email the NCTA Heritage Chapter.

 Chequamegon National Forest segment